Why we recognise what feels true - Coherence and meaning in design

 The connection to creative work

-When it does, recognition follows.
+When it does, recognition follows naturally.

-When it does not, attention fragments.
+When it doesn't, attention becomes fragmented.

 The deeper principle

-There is a constant, often unspoken question:
+There is a constant, often unspoken question beneath perception:

 What is this?

-Does it hold?
+Does it hold together?

 Does it make sense?

-When the answer is clear, trust increases.
+When the answer feels clear, trust increases.
+When uncertainty remains, trust becomes harder to establish.

 The shift